 - Cutting cord – This is often necessary during construction of shelter, fishing, sewing and making snares and traps.
 As the most commonly available to survivalists, I tried fish line and paracord, as well as 3/8″ Manila and 3/4″ Sisal, just because fish line and paracord would seem to be trivial for any knife worth having.
 Cutting the fish line under tension was no problem, but looping it over the blade to cut was a little more difficult than I expected.
 Perhaps the line (I use braided rather than monofilament) did not glide freely over the textured blade coating.
 Cutting paracord was no problem and the Manila cut fairly easily.
 Cutting the Sisal required a lot of sawing, and from both sides, but was a little easier than with the device in the store which was supposed to be able to cut it.
 I'll give the knife a passing grade on the Sisal test, although I'd not want to have to do it a lot.

 - Making notches in branches – This could be required for shelter construction and making snares or traps, as well as other times.
 Using this knife, it was a bit tricky.
 The knife would make the cut ok, but the weight and thickness of the blade tended to make it cut further than I intended with the grain of the wood.
-On the plus side, the chopping ability helped to make a perpendicular stop cut to prevent this from happening, so the net result was superior to other knives I’ve tried this with.
+On the plus side, the chopping ability helped to make a perpendicular stop cut to prevent this from happening, so the net result was superior to other knives I've tried with.

 - Trimming/Sharpening/smoothing branches – This would be for shelter construction, as well as making arrows, spears, stakes, walking sticks and even bows.
 The knife did a decent job of this, although the blade thickness seemed to make it a bit harder at smoothing and sharpening than I'm used to, while it was superior for trimming, particularly with the bigger stuff.